 From the most rural American towns to faraway islands like Cape Verde, coalition leaders came to the Mid-Year to learn from their peers, master new skills and discover new resources to help them achieve their mission.

-This one-of-a-kind intensive training opportunity offered participants more than 75 half-day and full-day courses on a wide range of topics – everything from how to address prescription drug abuse and the abuse of synthetic drugs to how to create tobacco-free environments and develop policies to reduce marijuana use and underage drinking.
+The Mid-Year featured more than 70 half-day, one-day and two-day courses on a wide range of topics – everything from how to prevent prescription drug abuse and the abuse of synthetic drugs to how to create tobacco-free environments, reduce impaired driving and develop policies to reduce marijuana use and underage drinking.

 Botticelli addressed the more than 400 youth taking part in the National Youth Leadership Initiative track at the Mid-Year, telling them that they are the "linchpin" to solving our nation's drug use problems.